ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/troubleshooting.rst

 4. All 64 GPUs not visible in `amd-smi` output in CPX mode
 -----------------------------------------------------------

 In CPX mode, the system should expose 64 logical GPUs (8 per physical MI300X device).
-If you observe fewer GPUs, it may be due to a known Linux kernel issue involving the AST virtual video driver.
+If you observe fewer GPUs, it may be due to a known Linux kernel issue involving the BMC virtual video driver.
+On most systems this virtual video driver is AST (ASPEED AST media controller).

 **Resolution:**